MurrellGroup/PyBoltz.jl/README.md

 > [!WARNING]
 > Boltz currently fails when using CPU as accelerator (and thus also GitHub's default CI).
 See https://github.com/MurrellGroup/PyBoltz.jl/issues/2 for tracker.

-Bindings for Python's [boltz](https://github.com/jwohlwend/boltz) in Julia for biomolecular structure prediction.
+Julia bindings for Python's [boltz](https://github.com/jwohlwend/boltz) for biomolecular structure prediction.

 ## Installation